A Serious Defense For Serious Assault Charges

 Assault in the second degree consists of intentionally or knowingly causing serious bodily injury to another with a dangerous instrument or recklessly causing serious bodily injury to another with a dangerous instrument without regard for the outcome or attention to the risk involved.
 Second-degree assault is considered a Class III felony, which is punishable by a prison sentence between one and 20 years and/or a fine of up to $25,000.

 Get Started On Your Defense Strategy Today

-At Monzón, Guerra & Associates, we are dedicated to helping our clients explore every possible option to avoid long sentences.
+At Monzón, Guerra & Chipman, we are dedicated to helping our clients explore every possible option to avoid long sentences.
 Our legal team can investigate extensively and use our network of professional experts to evaluate your case.
 Do not hesitate to get the legal assistance necessary to protect your rights, reputation and freedom.
-Contact our firm at or contact us online schedule your free consultation today.
+Contact our firm at or contact us online schedule your consultation today.